ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Methodology

-\section{METHODOLOGY}
+Dynamic Evaluation refers to dynamically generating evaluation data for testing.
+The key to early works such as DynaBoard \cite{Dynaboard}, DynaTask \cite{Dynatask}, and Dynabench \cite{Dynabench} was to utilize the intelligence of the crowd to challenge the design of evaluation sets, with the main effort focused on crowdsourcing systems and interfaces rather than algorithms, which required significant costs.
+Recent methods automate dynamic evaluation by rewriting and expanding samples based on task scenarios or datasets.
+Zhu et al. \cite{zhu2023dyval} used mathematical reasoning tasks to reduce data pollution in LLM by dynamically generating test samples from directed acyclic graphs.
+MsTemp \cite{MStemp}, DyVal2 \cite{zhu2024dyval}, and Benchmark self evolving\cite{wang2024benchmark} dynamically reconstruct samples from existing datasets.
+DeNEVIL \cite{DeNEVIL} iteratively updates and improves prompts based on values, and dynamically mines samples.
+Our approach reduces reliance on fixed datasets by dynamically combining meta-concepts and attributes, adapting visual content and textual prompts.

+\section{Methodology}

 This section outlines the ODE protocol for dynamically generating image content and prompt text for test data.
-As shown in Fig. 2, the workflow consists of four steps: modeling real-world scenarios using a graph structure, conceptual design of visual information, image generation and filtering, and template design for text.
+As shown in Fig.~\ref{fig:method}, the workflow consists of four steps: modeling real-world scenarios using a graph structure, conceptual design of semantic scene, image generation and filtering, and template design for inquiries.